oysteinjakobsen/minesweeper-clojure/README.md

 # minesweeper

 Played with Clojure for the first time.
 This is an implementation of the Minesweeper game.
-The UI is text based and in a separated module.
+The UI is text based and in a separate module from the core game functionality.

-The code is in Norwegian for now, but will be translated into English soon.

 ## Usage

-Run the game with (repl/spill width height number-of-mines).
+Run the game with (repl/play width height number-of-mines).